praclet/ctf_osint/challenges/level00/wandering_wandre/wandering_wandre.md

   <img src="wander_hint.png" alt="Gmap street" width="700" />
 </p>

-To solve this challenge, submit the SHA-256 hash of the fourth word of the message (5 characters).
+To solve this challenge, submit the SHA-256 hash of the fourth word of the message (5 characters long).

 For example, if My_Flag is the word:
 ```